dotnet/docs/docs/csharp/whats-new/csharp-8.md

 Ranges and indices provide a succinct syntax for specifying subranges in an array, <xref:System.Span%601>, or <xref:System.ReadOnlySpan%601>.

-This language support relies on two new types, and two new operators.
+This language support relies on two new types, and two new operators:

 - <xref:System.Index?displayProperty=nameWithType> represents an index into a sequence.
 - The `^` operator, which specifies that an index is relative to the end of the sequence.
 - <xref:System.Range?displayProperty=nameWithType> represents a sub range of a sequence.